Russian official: Student gunman killed 17, injured dozens at Crimea college

-MOSCOW — A Russian official said a student attacked a vocational college Wednesday in Crimea, a rampage that killed 17 other students and left more than 40 people wounded, before killing himself.
+MOSCOW — Russian officials said a 18-year student attacked his vocational school Wednesday in Crimea, going on a rampage that killed 17 students and left more than 40 people wounded before killing himself.
+One student said the shooting went on for at least 15 minutes.

-The comments from Sergei Aksyonov, the regional leader in Crimea, were the latest in a series of shifting explanations by Russian officials as to what exactly happened at Kerch Polytechnic College in the Black Sea city of Kerch.

-Russian officials at first reported a gas explosion, then said an explosive device ripped through the college canteen in a suspected terrorist attack.
-But witnesses reported that at least some victims were killed in an attack by a gunman or gunmen.

 Reflecting the official confusion, Russian President Vladimir Putin said the victims were killed by an explosion just as the Investigative Committee was announcing they were fatally shot.

+Russian news media showed a security camera image of the suspect wearing white T-shirt walking down the school's stairs with a shotgun.

+Russian television said Roslyakov's mother, a nurse at a local hospital, was helping the wounded, unaware that her son was the suspected attacker.
+It quoted those who knew Roslyakov as saying he was not very sociable and often put gloomy posts on his social media page.

-Putin deplored the attack as a "tragic event" and offered condolences to the victims' families at a news conference in Sochi, where he had talks with Egyptian President Abdel-Fattah el-Sissi.
+A somber-faced Putin deplored the attack as a "tragic event" and offered his condolences to the victims' families at a news conference in the southern city of Sochi, where he was having talks with Egyptian President Abdel-Fattah el-Sissi.
+Putin led those present in a moment of silence and some events on his official program were canceled.

+Guns are tightly restricted in Russia.
+Civilians can own only hunting rifles and smoothbore shotguns and must undergo significant background checks.
+Roslyakov received a permission to own a shotgun and bought 150 cartridges just a few days ago, according to local officials.

+It was not clear what the explosion was, if the attacker detonated it, or how many many people it wounded.
-The Investigative Committee initially said an explosive device that went off at the college's canteen was rigged with shrapnel.

-Sergei Melikov, a deputy chief of the Russian National Guard, said the device was homemade.
-Explosives experts inspected the college building for other possible bombs, according to Anti-Terrorism Committee spokesman Andrei Przhezdomsky.
+The Investigative Committee said an explosive device rigged with shrapnel went off in the lunchroom and Sergei Melikov, a deputy chief of the Russian National Guard, said it was homemade.
+Russian explosives experts later inspected the school for other possible bombs.

-Witnesses did not speak of an explosion but said one or more armed men attacked the school.
+Several witnesses spoke of a gunman or gunmen and some mentioned a powerful explosion.

+"I heard an explosion and saw glass shards and window frames falling down," student Roman Voitenko told Russian state television.

 The Komsomolskaya Pravda newspaper quoted student Semyon Gavrilov as saying he fell asleep during a lecture and woke up to the sound of shooting.
 He said he looked out and saw a young man with a rifle shooting at people.